engineer what's next

 Teaching and Research Assistantships

-The most common form of financial support for students, graduate assistantships are available to the thesis-based master of science students and doctoral candidates.
+The most common form of financial support for students, graduate assistantships are available to thesis-based master of science students and doctoral candidates.
 Graduate assistants support undergraduate instruction or undertake research projects and receive a stipend, tuition remission, and subsidy for medical insurance.
-Assistantships are awarded by individual academic departments.
+Individual academic departments award assistantships.

 Scholarships and Fellowships